craigrshenton/craigrshenton.github.io/_posts/2016-11-12-data-smarts-6.md

            1, 1, 1, 1, 2, 1, 2, 3, 1, 1, 3, 0, 0, 1, 3, 2, 2, 2, 0, 0, 1, 1, 2,
            1, 2, 1, 1, 2, 1, 1, 0])

+Align cluster values to a list of customer names

 **In [6]:**